wasmerio/old-docs.wasmer.io/integrations/c/examples/handling-errors.md

   // Initialize our Wasmer Instance wasmer_instance_t *instance = create_wasmer_instance();

-  // Let's call the our throw_wasm_error Function in the guest wasm module
+  // Let's call the our throw_wasm_error Function in the guest Wasm module

   // Define our results.
 Results are created with { 0 } to avoid null issues,
-  // And will be filled with the proper result after calling the guest wasm function. wasmer_value_t result_one = { 0 };
+  // And will be filled with the proper result after calling the guest Wasm function. wasmer_value_t result_one = { 0 };
   wasmer_value_t results[] = {result_one};

-  // Define our parameters (none) we are passing into the guest wasm function call. wasmer_value_t params[] = {0};
+  // Define our parameters (none) we are passing into the guest Wasm function call. wasmer_value_t params[] = {0};

-  // Call the wasm function
+  // Call the Wasm function
   wasmer_result_t call_result = wasmer_instance_call(
       instance, // Our Wasm Instance
-      "throw_wasm_error", // the name of the exported function we want to call on the guest wasm module params, // Our array of parameters
+      "throw_wasm_error", // the name of the exported function we want to call on the guest Wasm module params, // Our array of parameters
       0, // The number of parameters
       results, // Our array of results
       1 // The number of results
       );

-  // Assert that the guest wasm function call Error'd
+  // Assert that the guest Wasm function call Error'd
   // Checking both WASMER_OK and WASMER_ERROR just for
   // demonstrating the two statuses exposed by the header file. assert(call_result != WASMER_OK);